terrier-org/terrier-core/doc/learning.md

 Fat Component
 -------------

-What is “Fat” about?
+What is "Fat" about?
 Fat is a method of allowing many features to be computed within one run of Terrier.
 In particular, computing every feature for every posting of every query term is very expensive, and in practice, unnecessary.
 (Indeed learning to rank becomes slower and less accurate as the number of documents per query increases).
 Instead, Liu [1] suggest ranking a *sample* of documents using a simple weighting model (e.g. BM25) is sufficient, before computing the features on the documents in the sample.

 However, once the sample has been identified, the posting lists have been iterated, and it is no longer possible to compute the other weighting model features.
 The Fat component [2] addresses this problem, by storing copies of the postings for every document that makes the top k retrieved documents.
 These can then be later used to calculate other features.